PerryGu/renderCompare/README.md

 ### Legal Notice

-This software was developed during employment at Intel Corporation.
+**Note**: This software was developed during employment at Intel Corporation.
-Copyright ownership and licensing rights may be subject to Intel's intellectual property policies and employment agreements.
-Before using, distributing, or licensing this software, all necessary permissions and clearances must be obtained, and compliance with all applicable employment agreements and IP policies must be ensured.